 -The Y Not Repeat Boutique (a boutique that accepts gently used donated clothing from the community and helps clothe women going back into the work force)

 -Resident and Homeless Program that houses single women over the age of 18 in a community style residence

--A Cultural Diversity & Community Outreach program that helps the community at large with cultural diversity issues
+-Cultural Diversity & Community Outreach program that helps the community at large with cultural diversity issues

--The Family Violence Prevention Program, a multi-faceted and diverse domestic violence program geared towards ending the cycle of abuse.
+-Family Violence Prevention Program, a multi-faceted and diverse domestic violence program geared towards ending the cycle of abuse.